AdobeDocs/experience-manager-64.en/help/assets/indesign.md

 ### Configuring the AEM Assets Workflow {#configuring-the-aem-assets-workflow}

-AEM Assets has a preconfigured workflow **DAM Update Asset**, that has several process steps specifically for InDesign:
+AEM Assets has a pre-configured workflow **DAM Update Asset**, that has several process steps specifically for InDesign:

 * [Media Extraction](#media-extraction)
 * [Page Extraction](#page-extraction)